New arrest made in News Corp phone-hacking probe

-LONDON London police investigating the scandal of illegal telephone hacking centered on the British arm of Rupert Murdoch's News Corp empire said they had made another arrest Wednesday.
+LONDON London police investigating the scandal of illegal telephone hacking centred on the British arm of Rupert Murdoch's News Corp (NWSA.O) empire said they had made another arrest on Wednesday.

 Police said a 31-year-old woman had been detained on suspicion of conspiracy to intercept voicemail messages and was being questioned in northeast England.